SSWConsulting/SSW.Rules.Content/rules/next-dynamic-routes/rule.md

 `paths` is the list of pages you want to generate.
 `fallback` is a boolean value that determines how NextJS handles routes that are not generated at build time, and can be set to:

-- `false (default)` - any request for a page that has not been generated will return a 404.
+- `false (default)` - Any request for a page that has not been generated will return a 404
-- `true` - the page will be generated on demand if not found and stored for subsequent requests.
+- `true` - The page will be generated on demand if not found and stored for subsequent requests
-- `blocking` - similar to true, except NextJS will not respond to the request until the page has finished generating.
+- `blocking` - Similar to true, except NextJS will not respond to the request until the page has finished generating